MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

-The IK objective $\Psi(\mathcal{L},\mathbf{T}_{0e})$ is generally nonconvex because it composes FK with closed-chain constraints and measures pose discrepancy through the Lie-algebra mapping on $\mathrm{SE}(3)$.
+The IK objective $\Psi(\mathcal{L},\mathbf{T}^{*})$ is generally nonconvex because it composes FK with closed-chain constraints and measures pose discrepancy through the Lie-algebra mapping on $\mathrm{SE}(3)$.
 Accordingly, as with other local optimizers such as BFGS and CG, our Gauss--Seidel-style solver (i.e., a coordinate-descent method) is not guaranteed to find a global optimum.
-In VE applications, our goal is not a global-optimality guarantee, but robust and efficient convergence to a high-quality feasible solution under a consistent stopping criterion.
+In repeated application workflows, our goal is not a global-optimality guarantee but robust and efficient convergence to a high-quality feasible solution under a consistent stopping~criterion.

-As shown in Fig.~\ref{fig:ik_results}, our method reduces $\Psi$ to a low value within a small number of iterations on all tested robots.
+As shown in Figure~\ref{fig:ik_results} and quantified in Table~\ref{tab:simulation_results}, our method reduces $\Psi$ to a low value within a small number of iterations on all tested robots.
 BFGS and conjugate gradient show similar early-stage progress but typically require more iterations near the optimum.
 In practice, BFGS and conjugate gradient operate directly on the original high-dimensional coupled variable space, where multiple actuator variables are optimized jointly.
 By contrast, the main advantage of our method lies in the ITEP-based decomposition of the original bound-constrained IK problem into a sequence of low-dimensional subproblems within a Gauss--Seidel-style outer framework.
 This decomposition substantially reduces the difficulty of each update and leads to faster convergence in our benchmark.
 Moreover, gradient-based methods typically require gradient information, line search, and additional handling for bound constraints, whereas our method avoids these requirements by solving bounded one-dimensional subproblems directly.
-The global methods are gradient-free, but they require substantially more iterations and runtime on these problems, making them less suitable for real-time VE applications, as shown in Table~\ref{tab:simulation_results}.
+The global methods are gradient free, but they require substantially more iterations and runtime on these problems, making them less suitable for repeated actuator-level kinematic queries in the tested planning, training, and digital-twin workflows as shown in Table~\ref{tab:simulation_results}.